Graylab/Implicit-Membrane-Energy-Function-Benchmark/README.md

 #### System software

-The test framework requires Python version 3.6+ and R version 3.6+.
-In addition, the data generation stage takes advantange of high-performance computing resources. the default setup is configured for a conda cluster.
-We also support SLURM clusters.
+The test framework requires Python version 3.7+, PyRosetta version 3.7+ .
+In addition, the data generation stage takes advantange of high-performance computing resources. the default setup is configured for a slurm cluster.
+We also support conda clusters.
 For other setups, please email the author for assistance.

 #### Molecular modeling software